 The LME’s pandemic plan enables it to continue to serve the metals and financial community with all its business services available.

-The LME is temporarily moving to fully electronic pricing on Monday 23 March 2020 (with prices being calculated on the basis of electronic market activity on LMEselect).
+The LME temporarily moved to fully electronic pricing on Monday 23 March 2020 (with prices being calculated on the basis of electronic market activity on LMEselect).
 Ring trading is being suspended until conditions normalise in respect of COVID-19, at which point Ring trading will resume.
 During this period, trading will be conducted via LMEselect and the inter-office market.

 The LME issued its latest BC pricing procedures for the determination of Official and Closing Prices on 19 March 2020 following detailed further analysis by the LME in the light of the COVID-19 situation and with invaluable input from members.

-The benchmark methodologies for the Official Prices and Closing Prices will continue to apply, with the LME relying in particular on its ability to calculate Official Prices and Closing Prices on the basis of LMEselect activity.
+The benchmark methodologies for the Official Prices and Closing Prices continue to apply, with the LME relying in particular on its ability to calculate Official Prices and Closing Prices on the basis of LMEselect activity.

 Depository and warehouse operations